allisoneto/pipnick/docs/astrometry.rst

 ====================

-This tutorial demonstrates how to use the `astrometry_all()` function from the `nickelpipeline` package to astrometrically calibrate images using astrometry.net.
+This tutorial demonstrates how to use the `astrometry_all()` function from the `pipnick` package to astrometrically calibrate images using astrometry.net.

 Overview